-- 1. Who brought the complaint whether you have been affected personally by what happened, or whether you are making the complaint for someone else. - 2.
-Timings when you first became aware of the problem. - 3.
-Whether legal action is open to you. - 4.
-Whether there is another organisation that is better placed to deal with your complaint. - 5.
-What led you to complain: what did the organisation do, how did this affect you and what has been done to respond to your concerns.
+- 1. Who brought the complaint whether you have suffered personally or been affected in some other way because of what happened, or whether you are making the complaint for someone else. - 2.
+Timings when you first became aware of the problem.

+3. Whether legal action is open to you.

+4. Whether there is another organisation that is better placed to deal with your complaint.

+5. What led you to complain: what did the organisation do wrong, what happened because of this, and what has been done to respond to your concerns.